-There is now doubt that the COVID-19 pandemic has seriously affected the global economy and how businesses operate.
-Many companies had to shut down and succumb to the ill-effects of this crisis.
+There is no doubt that the COVID-19 pandemic has seriously affected the global economy and how businesses operate.
+Many companies had to shut down and succumb to the ill effects of this crisis.

 BPO providers are built for remote work.
-This explains why a lot of companies have turned to outsourcing to keep their businesses afloat during this trying time.
+This explains why many companies have turned to outsourcing to keep their businesses afloat during this trying time.

-The pandemic has also led to the heightened demand for IT outsourcing as organizations rely on the internet and technology for survival.
-Perhaps if there’s challenges to outsourcing during COVID-19, it is finding the right BPO company to partner with.
+The pandemic has also led to heightened demand for IT outsourcing as organizations rely on the internet and technology for survival.
+Perhaps if there are challenges to outsourcing during COVID-19, it is finding the right BPO company to partner with.

 However, note that the entire BPO realm consists of a plethora of outsourcing companies offering a wide array of services.
 More so, you also have the option to farm out services within or outside of your country.

-Now that we have already explained how outsourcing works and how it aids businesses during this time of pandemic, let’s jump to the challenges of outsourcing.
+Now that we have already explained how outsourcing works and how it aided businesses during the pandemic, let’s jump to its challenges.

-We will be discussing the five main challenges of outsourcing that you have to be familiar with:
+We will be discussing other main challenges of outsourcing below:

 1. Loss of control and the inability to monitor performance

 Some business leaders tend to disregard outsourcing as they dread the loss of control.
-Apart from the loss of control, another concern for some employers is the inability to monitor their outsourced staff’s work performance.
+Apart from this, another concern for some employers is the inability to monitor their outsourced staff’s work performance.